appium/appium-xcuitest-driver/docs/reference/bidi.md

 ### safariConsole

 Events are emitted for both emulator and real devices.
-Each event contains a single safari console log line.
+Each event contains a single Safari console log line.
 Events are always emitted with the appropriate web context name from which they were generated.
 Events are only emitted if the `appium:showSafariConsoleLog` capability value is provided.

 ### safariNetwork

 Events are emitted for both emulator and real devices.
-Each event contains a single safari network log line.
+Each event contains a single Safari network log line.
 Events are always emitted with the appropriate web context name from which they were generated.
 Events are only emitted if the `appium:showSafariNetworkLog` capability value is provided.

 ### performance

 Events are emitted for both emulator and real devices.
-Each event contains a single safari performance log line.
+Each event contains a single Safari performance log line.
 Events are always emitted with the appropriate web context name from which they were generated.
 Events are only emitted if the `appium:enablePerformanceLogging` capability value is provided.